Shopify and GitHub integration has made managing the e-commerce site more convenient!

 How to Create a GitHub Issue When There is an Order on Shopify

-Set the "Title" and "Description" as desired, and select "When a specific app event is received" as the condition for the flow bot to activate.
+Set "Title" and "Description" optionally, and select "When a specific app event is received" as the condition for the flow bot to activate.

-Set the "App Trigger Title" as you like, and select "When order information is updated (Webhook)" for the "Trigger Action."
+Set the "App Trigger Title" as you like and select "When order information is updated (Webhook)" for "Trigger Action".

 Once you transition to the following screen, copy the "Webhook URL" and open the Shopify store admin panel.

-• For Webhook settings, select "Order Update" from "Events"
+For Webhook settings, select "Order Update" from "Event"

-• Paste the copied Webhook URL into the "URL" or "Email Address" field
+Paste the copied Webhook URL in the "URL" or "Email Address" field

-Before testing, create order information on the Shopify screen as a demo.
+Before "testing", please create order information on the Shopify screen as a demo.

 After completion, click "Test" on the Yoom screen, and if "Test Successful" is displayed, save it.